HudHud-Maps/SecretsGenerator/README.md

 ## Notes about security

 While this is for sure an improvement to your normal, plain-text based flow, this doesn't guarantee that your keys won't be reverse-engineered.
-If you want to learn more about secret management and it's security, I recomend you to read the whole article I linked at the top of the Readme: NSHipster article regarding secret management
+If you want to learn more about secret management and it's security, I recomend you to read the whole article I linked at the top of the Readme: [NSHipster article regarding secret management](https://nshipster.com/secrets/).